ST10489659/WED---WEBSITE/README.md

 2. The Haven Night Shelter Annual Report 2023
 3. City of Cape Town News Release – Shelter Expansion
 4. Boardmix, 2025.
 Untitled [online].
 Available at: https://boardmix.com/app/share/CAE.CKTaoAEgASoQvhdsUwfyYzqNCTWfAkLPVzAGQAE/k9Rvtl [Accessed 26 August 2025].
+5. OpenAI.
+(2025) ChatGPT [Large language model].
+Available at: https://chat.openai.com/ (Accessed: 27 August 2025).

+AI Usage Declaration:

+AI technologies were employed to help with content organization, idea generation, and word drafting when creating the website proposal and description for The Haven Night Shelter.
+All of the material offered is original and designed exclusively to this project.
+No material was simply duplicated from AI outputs; rather, the AI acted as a guide and support in efficiently organizing and articulating the information.